We now live in a time of version control, git and github. If you work in software development you should be familiar with “pull requests”.

 Prepare for standards to be challenged from time to time.
 They may be wrong, you may have made a mistake.
 However, changes to standards shouldn’t be done on a whim as they may impact the entire codebase, which is a costly excercise.
 Ensure that there is a good solid argument for a change to standards.
 Changes should be well considered.

-In many organisations, the articles will state something along the lines of “notice will be deemed served by advertising the meeting in at least three public places” for when a meeting is called.
+For many organisations, the Articles of Association will state something along the lines of “notice will be deemed served by advertising the meeting in at least three public places” for when a meeting is called.

 There’s a reason why and it’s to do with being fair and reasonable, civil.
 It’s also to do with threes.
 There’s something about threes that make something stick.
 If you see or hear the same thing three times, then it must be important right?